Professor Amanda Farrin

 - Website: Twitter

-Amanda is Professor of Clinical Trials and Evaluation of Complex Interventions at the Clinical Trials Research Unit (CTRU) within the Leeds Institute for Clinical Trials Research.
+I am Professor of Clinical Trials and Evaluation of Complex Interventions at the Clinical Trials Research Unit (CTRU) within the Leeds Institute for Clinical Trials Research.

-Amanda has worked as a medical statistician for over 25 years with posts in both academia and the NHS, together with a period of statistical consultancy work in the pharmaceutical industry.
+I have worked as a medical statistician for over 25 years with posts in both academia and the NHS, together with a period of statistical consultancy work in the pharmaceutical industry.
 During the last 20 years, I have worked in an academic clinical trial environment and joined the CTRU in 2004.

 As Director of Complex Interventions Division at CTRU, I take strategic and methodological leadership for an extensive portfolio of NIHR- and charity-funded trials, studies and programmes, developing and evaluating complex health and social care interventions in NHS priority areas.
 Trials include those in stroke; elderly care (frailty, delirium, dementia); mental health (particularly self-harm), diet & obesity, cancer, primary care, care homes, and end-of-life & palliative care, with a focus across all clinical areas on evaluating behaviour change interventions.

 - Director of Complex Interventions Division

 My reseach portfolio includes multi-centre phase III trials, early phase research, such as pilots, feasibilty studies and intervention development, epidemiological studies and eveidence synthesis.
 I have designed a wide range of complex randomised trials, including parallel group, cluster randomised, factorial, fractional factorial and balanced incomplete block designs, multi-arm, multi stage (MAMS), feasibility & pilot studies, and (multiple) interrupted time series.